Geometric inflexibility and 3-manifolds that fiber over the circle: Schwarzian derivatives

 \bold{Proof.} We want to apply Theorem~\ref{mainschwarzinflex}.
 Let $M_t$ be the one-parameter family of hyperbolic 3-manifolds given by Theorem~\ref{conformalqcflow}.
 Then the submanifolds $N_t$ will be the union of the convex cores $C(M_t)$ and the neighborhoods $\cN(\Sigma_t)$.
 By Lemma~\ref{finiteconvex} the $L^2$-norm of $\eta_t$ and $D_t \eta_t$ is finite on $C(M_t)$, and by (3) of Theorem~\ref{conformalqcflow} these $L^2$-norms are finite on $\cN(\Sigma_t)$.
-Therefore the $L^2$-norms are finite on the union $N_t$ and just as in the proof of Lemma~\ref{finiteconvex} we can apply Lemma~\ref{boundaryterm} to see that
+Therefore the $L^2$-norms are finite on the union $N_t$.
+Just as in Lemma~\ref{finiteconvex} the boundary of $\del N_t$ will not be piecewise smooth.
+This can be dealt with exactly as in the proof of Lemma~\ref{finiteconvex} and we can apply Lemma~\ref{boundaryterm} to see that